aglantzrbc/deep-learning-challenge/README.md

 ![image](https://github.com/aglantzrbc/deep-learning-challenge/assets/127694342/295d2cd4-b753-443f-9da9-dd5281d63fd9)

-**Figure 3** | *Accuracy scores for training and test data in last iteration of the model*
+**Figure 3** | *Accuracy scores for training and test data in the last iteration of the model*

 * What steps did you take in your attempts to increase model performance?

 After my original attempt, I tried to improve accuracy by correcting what I saw as imperfections in the original setup: eliminating an additional column (`ORGANIZATION`) that appeared superfluous to the calculation of `IS_SUCCESSFUL`, and capturing more data in additional bins (**Figure 4** and **Figure 5**).
 This was unsuccessful: accuracy dropped from 73.29% to 72.78%.
-I then decided to bring more computational power to bear on the problem by creating a third hidden layer with 20 neurons.
-This also didn't work, as accuracy fell to 72.45%.
-At that point, I interrogated the starter code and decided to keep the `NAME` variable in the analysis.
-This required binning name values, since I presume every name is unique.
-The change worked well and gave me the successful accuracy noted above.

 ![image](https://github.com/aglantzrbc/deep-learning-challenge/assets/127694342/d8da2ea4-495f-4795-93bc-0388030a2701)